ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-kakutef4-mini.rst

 ==========

 The KakuteF4 supports up to 5 PWM outputs.
-The pads for motor output M1 to M5 on the above diagram are for the 5 outputs.
-M1-4 outputs support DShot and Bi-Directional DShot, as well as all PWM types.
-The M5 is defaulted to support serial LEDs instead of PWM but can be changed by changing its default function using :ref:`SERVO5_FUNCTION<SERVO5_FUNCTION>`.
+The pads for motor output M1 to M6 on the above diagram are for the 5 outputs.
+M1-4 outputs support DShot and :ref:`Bi-Directional DShot<bidir-dshot>` , as well as all PWM types.
+The M5 is defaulted to support serial LEDs instead of PWM but can be changed by changing its default function using :ref:`SERVO5_FUNCTION<SERVO5_FUNCTION>` and supports Dshot.

 The PWM is in 2 groups:

  - PWM 1 and 2 in group 1
  - PWM 3 and 4 in group 2
- - PWM 5 in group 3
+ - PWM 5 in group 3 (defaulted as serial LED)

 Channels within the same group need to use the same output rate, whether PWM or Dshot.
 If any channel in a group uses DShot then all channels in the group need